-Many companies have digitalized the planning, assembly and finishing processes upstream and downstream of the welding operation but may hesitate to digitalize the welding itself.
+Many companies have digitalized processes upstream and downstream of the welding operation but may hesitate to digitalize the welding itself.
 They may view welding as too highly specialized to incorporate into the digital integration.

 But including welding in this integration is important, because it provides visibility into what’s happening in each weld cell.
 Evaluating the welding operation is critical when a company wants to improve overall throughput and productivity.
-Key weld data that can be tracked includes filler metal used, shielding gas used, electricity used, voltage, arc-on time and part production.
+Key weld data operations can track includes filler metal used, shielding gas used, electricity used, voltage, arc-on time and part production.
 Another benefit of digitalizing the welding environment is the ability to create digital documentation, which provides an accurate record of every weld performed on every part produced by the welding operation.
-This helps companies ensure for customers that exact parameters and specifications are being followed, and it can help operations track issues that may be slowing down production.
+This helps companies ensure for customers that they are following the exact parameters and specifications.
+It can also help operations track issues that may be slowing down production.

 Knowing what’s happening in the welding department is valuable for both the upstream and downstream processes.
-For example, identifying a problem in the welding cell can help pinpoint when it’s better to bring pre-assembled parts into the upstream process, or when a certain task downstream should be outsourced.
+For example, identifying a problem in the welding cell can help pinpoint when it’s better to bring pre-assembled parts into the upstream process, or when to outsource a certain task downstream.

-Without digitalization, welders in the cell may be dealing with issues by adjusting parameters — but not reporting these problems so they can be tracked and properly addressed.
-When the weld cell data is digitalized, even small issues can be tracked and monitored to help improve productivity and results.
+Without digitalization, welders in the cell may be dealing with issues by adjusting parameters.
+But they may not be reporting these problems so they can be tracked and properly addressed.
+When operations digitalize weld cell data, they can track and monitor even small issues to help improve productivity and results.

 Consider these real-world examples:

-- One company is using digital welding data to justify capital spending on new equipment for welders (other than welding power sources) in order to increase arc-on time by as much as 10% — increasing productivity and making the workplace safer and more efficient.
+- One company is using digital welding data to justify capital spending on new equipment for welders in order to increase arc-on time by as much as 10% — increasing productivity and making the workplace safer and more efficient.

 - Another company identified a problem with staffing on the second and third shifts where a piece of equipment would malfunction temporarily and no maintenance or repair staff were available to fix the faulty equipment.
-The company added third-shift maintenance staff to address problems in the welding area immediately, increasing arc-on time from 18% to 35%.
+The company added third-shift maintenance staff immediately, increasing arc-on time from 18% to 35%.